bet222o/betsycraft/content/projects/high-walls-photovoice.md

 +++
 date = "2025-08-17"
 draft = false
-title = "Photovoice at High Walls Summit" description = "A community-led photovoice project on incarceration, mental health, and substance use, exhibited as part of High Walls Summit at RedLine Contemporary Art Center."
+title = "Photovoice at High Walls" description = "A community-led photovoice project on incarceration, mental health, and substance use, exhibited as part of High Walls Summit at RedLine Contemporary Art Center."
 [taxonomies]
 tags = ["photovoice", "arts-based research", "incarceration", "mental health", "substance use", "community-engaged research"]